 How Colossus Actually Works

-The premise behind Colossus is a good one in theory.
-Human pain and suffering can be converted to a numeric score (the computer calls it a “severity score”) by a system of rules that are applied evenly so that the value of the case did not rely on the subjective judgments of the adjuster.
+The premise behind the Colossus settlement calculator is a good one… in theory.
+Human pain and suffering can be converted to a numeric score (the computer calls it a “severity score”) by a system of rules that are applied evenly so that the value of the case does not rely on the subjective judgments of the adjuster.
 Colossus has over 10,000 rules to determine the questions the system will ask the adjuster to generate a payout.

 However, insurance companies do not understand the 10,000 rules.
 Or the insurance companies don’t care.
 They just know that Colossus calculates insurance payouts in a way that advances their mission of paying out as little as possible.

 After considering the attorneys involved and the venue, the system counts the points and computes a dollar value.
 There is no question that a significant value driver for the formula – and for juries, incidentally – is a permanent injury.
 They at least get this part right.